Raudius/Pushraven/README.md

 ## How to use Pushraven

-Once you have imported the Pushraven_vX.X.jar file into your library, you can send a push message over FCM in 3 steps:
+Once you have imported the Pushraven_vX.X.jar file into your library and the com.pushraven.* package into your class, you can send a push message over FCM in 3 steps:

 ### 1. Create a Pushraven object with your FCM server-key in the constructor.
 ```